tanjilislmsuvo-alt/tanjilislmsuvo.github.io/README.md

-# Hi, I'm Md.
-Tanjil Islam Shuvo 👋
+# konnichiwa, I'm Md.
+Tanjil Islam Shuvo

-### About Me
+### Who Am I?
-I’m a first-year Computer Science student with a keen interest in PHP development, debugging, and problem-solving.
-Though I’m new to programming, I am eager to learn, experiment, and grow by building real-world projects and tackling coding challenges.
+I’m a first-year Computer Science student with a keen interest in data analysis, PHP development, and problem-solving.
+While I’m still learning programming and backend development, I actively build projects to practice debugging, data cleaning, visualization, and analytical thinking.

-My journey in technology began with curiosity and a desire to understand how things work.
-I am passionate about analyzing problems, finding efficient solutions, and writing clean, maintainable code.
-Currently, I am exploring PHP, web development fundamentals, and data-driven problem solving, while developing the skills needed to become a proficient backend developer.
+I’m passionate about startups, digital products, and real-world problem solving, and I believe the best way to learn software engineering is by building, experimenting, and continuously improving.
+I enjoy breaking down complex problems, analyzing them from multiple angles, and designing efficient, maintainable, and scalable solutions.

-I believe in learning by doing, and I’m committed to continuously improving my coding, analytical thinking, and debugging abilities through hands-on projects and collaborative work.
+My journey in technology began with curiosity and a desire to understand how systems work.
+Every project I take on is an opportunity to learn, improve, and strengthen my technical and analytical skills, while enhancing my collaboration and problem-solving abilities.
+I aim to grow into a proficient developer who can contribute to impactful digital products and innovative solutions.

 ---